niyazbadar/days-of-code-streak/Day 1/info.md

 # About

-This is a basic calcular implementation using HTML and Javascript.
+This is a basic calculator implementation using HTML and Javascript.

  ***